Youtube Facebook Twitter Instagram

 Description: The Bridle Trail extends from South Street to Stevenson Street.
 Walkers can access the Bridle Trail from Picnic Point Park by descending along either the Firetail Walk, the Fantail Walk, directly from Stevenson Street or from South Street.

-Description: This walk is not for the faint-hearted.
-It combines the Firetail Walk, Pardalote Walk, Picnic Point Bridle Trail and Fantail Walk to provide a walking loop for those looking for an extra challenge of steepness.
-The rewards for those who take it on are dramatic scenic views.
-Keep in mind that when walking in either direction, you will descend and ascend with, approximately, a 160m change in altitude.
+Description: Not for the faint-hearted.
+This walk combines the Firetail Walk, Pardalote Walk, Bridle Trail and Fantail Walk to provide a walking loop for those looking for an extra challenge of steepness.
+Dramatic views dominate the scenery.
+Keep in mind that either direction you walk, you will descend and then ascend with an approximately 160m change in altitude.

 There are three designated lookout areas located within the Parklands.